-Student Counseling Services (SCS) offers psychological counseling to current students.
-There is no charge for individual sessions with counselors.
-They provide accessible professional psychological services to students who may be experiencing on-going or situational personal, academic, or career-related difficulties.
-For more info please visit: https://www.ualberta.ca/current-students/counselling
+Counselling and Clinical Services offers psychological treatment services to current students.
+They provide accessible professional psychological services to students who may be experiencing on-going or situational personal, academic or career-related difficulties.
+For more information please visit their website here.